mansgreback/layered-type/README.md

 # Layered Type

 **Layered Type** is a new font concept, packaged as a **Layered Type File (LTF)**.
-An LTF is essentially a collection of OTF/TTF fonts bundled with a `presets` file that defines the order, color, opacity, and X/Y positioning of *layers*.
+An LTF is essentially a collection of OTF/TTF fonts bundled with a `presets.json` file that defines the order, color, opacity, and X/Y positioning of *layers*.
 Each LTF can include multiple predefined *presets*, and *styles* (i.e., font files) can be reused, repeated, or omitted entirely in different layers.
 Users can recolor specific layers through a UI, offering flexibility and creative control.

 This format is especially helpful for font creators aiming to deliver high-quality, layered typography with ease.
 It simplifies the process compared to traditional *layer fonts* (which require separate files and manual organization), while providing more flexibility than fixed-color formats like COLR/SVG, whose colors aren't easily customizable.